Charles E. Apgar: Biography

 Apgar was born in Gladstone, New Jersey on June 28, 1865.
 He was a student at Centenary Collegiate Institute in 1880.
-He attended Wesleyen University in 1887-88 though he never graduated.
+He attended Wesleyan University in 1887-88 though he never graduated.
 He then married Helen May Clarke and they had three children: Charles Emory Apgar Jr., who died at a young age; Lawrence C. Apgar, who became a professor of music; and Dr. Virginia Apgar, who was a pioneer in obstetrics and neonatology.
 They owned a suburban home in residential Westfield, New Jersey, 20 miles from New York City.

 Apgar was a member of the Methodist Episcopal Church in Westfield.
 He became a Master Mason at a Freemasonry lodge in 1906.
 He worked as a business executive in a variety of positions for New York Life Insurance Company and later for the brokerage firm Spencer Trask & Co.
 In 1915, during the time when his recordings gained notoriety, he was employed as a salesman for Haynes Automobile Company.
 He was also an amateur astronomer whose calculations of the motions of Jupiter's satellites were regularly published in the Journal of the Royal Astronomical Society of Canada.
 He died in Westfield at the age of 85.